The Road to Emmaus

 Our own life’s journey in Christ follows the same pattern.
 Take – We are taken from our ordinary lives, lived with a focus on ourselves.
 Bless – We are blessed at our baptism, and continually blessed as we pray and study and meditate on God’s word.
 Broken – What in us is broken?
 What in our living has brought us a time or a season of brokenness as we seek to be wounded healers who walk with others along the road as they find the path back to healing?
 And finally, Give – what are we put on this earth for?
 How are we each uniquely gifted to let people know of the light of the world?

 As we celebrate the risen Christ, we remember that we, with Christ, have been given to this world to make a difference in the lives we are able to touch.

 Be sure and include those you care about in your invitations this Easter.
 Invite friends and family to Holy Week and Easter celebrations.
 Be light and joy, even in your brokenness, to a world who is longing to hear the good news: Christ is Alive!

 On the journey,

 Believe it or not, it’s time to start thinking about summer!
-Swimming, crafts, canoeing, campfires and making new friends are just a few of the fun things kids can do at camp.
+Swimming, crafts, canoeing, campfires and making new friends are just a few of the fun things kids and adults can do at camp.
+There are Day Camps, 5-6 night sessions, Family Camps, Mission and Service Camps, “Mini” Sessions (2-3 nights) and a Boundary Waters experience.
 The Minnesota Annual Conference Summer Camping Brochures are available on the table outside the office or you can view it on line at www.campminnesota.org.
-There are lots of great camping opportunities for kids, youth and adults.